mertcan79/NewMind/README.md

 ### Understanding the Conclusion Generation Metrics

 The ROUGE scores for conclusion generation appear low (13-21%).
-This isn't a quality problem - it's a measurement problem.

 ROUGE measures word overlap betIen generated text and reference text.
 Our system uses GPT-4o-mini to generate creative, abstractive summaries that paraphrase and synthesize information rather than copying it verbatim.
 When the model writes "temperatures are rising" instead of "global temperatures show an upward trend," ROUGE penalizes this even though both convey the same meaning.